 4. Decreasing Term Life Insurance

-Term life insurance is a relatively simple insurance product that has clear benefits.
+Term life insurance is usually purchased because it is the most inexpensive life insurance policy a person can get.
 However, this temporary form of insurance is not ideal for everyone.
 Before getting term life insurance quotes, it’s a good idea to consider the pros and cons of term life.
-The greatest pro or advantage of term life is the low cost.
-The primary con or disadvantage is its non-permanent coverage.

 Pros of Term Life Insurance

 The pros of term life insurance center around its affordability and simplicity:

 - Low cost: Term life insurance is pure insurance without cash value, investments, and other bells and whistles that could increase the costs.
 As a result, term life premiums can be less than one-third the cost of alternatives.